Top Things To Do in New York City in December

 Address: 151 W 34th St, New York, NY 10001

 No New York City List is complete without Central Park being on it; December is no exception!
-If you are lucky, you might even have the chance to visit Central Park when it snows, making the whole park look magical.
+If you are lucky, you might even have the chance to visit Central Park when it snows, making the whole park a winter wonderland.

-Some places to visit in Central Park include Bow Bridge, Bethesda Terrace and Fountain, and Ice Skating!
+Some places to visit in Central Park include Bow Bridge, Bethesda Terrace and Fountain, and Ice Skating at the famous Wollman Rink.

 If you are looking for NYC insta-worthy holiday photos, make sure to check out the Lotte New York Palace Hotel!
 They put out (IMO) the most beautiful Christmas tree.
-The hotel itself is also supposed to be absolutely beautiful!
+The hotel itself is also supposed to be absolutely beautiful if you are looking for somewhere to stay!

 Address: 455 Madison Ave, New York, NY 10022